-The third year of the program is the full-time, 1200-hour internship.
-As such, students must reserve Monday through Friday from 7:00am to 5:00 pm for their internship.
+The third year of the program is the full-time, 1200+ hour internship.
+As such, students must reserve Monday through Friday from 7:00am to 5:00 pm for their internship from late August until May, the typical K-12 academic year in Michigan.
 While students may consider outside work in addition, faculty strongly discourage it.